Written By: Mike Laquerre

 Other Common Costs:

 - Wire Transfer Fees: In most instances, the lender is funding the transaction with a wire, as opposed to a check, so additional fees apply. ($25-$50) So there you have it.
 Purchasing a home can often feel intimidating, especially if the buyer is unaware of the associated fees with said purchase.
-If you’re in the market for a new home, please see one of our experienced and professional Community Experts, who can painlessly guide you through the process.
+If you’re in the market for a new home, please see our experienced Community Experts, who can guide you.
 Adams Homes has been serving those with a dream to own a new home since 1991.

 Check out these other related articles: